ghwood/ietf-i-d-process/index.md

 This diagram is created to further understand the flow of I-Ds in the IETF.

+Areas for possible further work:
++ Additional details about RPC/RSE processing
++ Links to specific resources for each step

 #### Generic I-D flow within the IETF
 ```mermaid
 graph LR